LGBTQ rights in Brazil: Gender identity and expression

 Brazil's public health system provides free sex reassignment surgery.
 Federal prosecutors from the state of Rio Grande do Sul had argued that sex reassignment surgery is covered under a constitutional clause guaranteeing medical care as a basic right.
 In 2007, the 4th Regional Federal Court agreed, saying in its ruling that "from the biomedical perspective, transsexuality can be described as a sexual identity disturbance where individuals need to change their sexual designation or face serious consequences in their lives, including intense suffering, mutilation and suicide."
 The Health Ministry said it would be up to local health officials to decide who qualifies for the surgery and what priority it will be given compared with other operations within the public health system.
-Patients must be at least 21 years old and diagnosed as transsexuals with no other personality disorders and must undergo a psychological evaluation for at least two years, the ministry said.
+Patients must be at least 21 years old and diagnosed as transsexuals with no personality disorders and must undergo a psychological evaluation for at least two years, the ministry said.
 Gay activists applauded the decision.
 So far, the measure has not prompted any opposition.
 Brazil's public health system offers free health care to all Brazilians, including a variety of surgeries and free AIDS medication.
 But long lines and poorly equipped facilities mean that those who can afford it usually choose to pay for private hospitals and clinics.
 The Health Ministry said that since 2000 through 2007, about 250 sex reassignment surgeries had been performed at three university hospitals.

+In July 2026, the 3rd Panel of the Superior Court of Justice ruled that health insurance plans are obligated to cover facial feminization surgeries.